 Last king of the northern major power of Boletaria.
 He is known as a great, wise ruler, but it is said that he was captured by melancholy at the height of old age and awakened the Old Beast in the deepest depths of the Lynchpin.

 Limited only by his own imagination, Allant derived various demons from the fog.
-These included the aforementioned wyverns of legend and replicas of his knights based on idealized iconography.
+These included the wyverns of legend and replicas of his knights based on idealized iconography.
 In short, they aren’t the genuine articles, just conceptions made manifest in reality — shams invented by a sham.
 Nowhere is this more clear than with Allant’s duplicate of himself.
-While the Old King Allant at the royal castle may look like the real thing down to his weapon, the name for the demon’s souls confirms that is a “false king” (偽王) merely wearing his guise.
+While the Old King Allant at the royal castle may look like the real thing down to his weapon, the name for the demon’s souls confirms that it is a “false king” (偽王) merely wearing his guise.
 Of course, the two aren’t entirely unrelated.
-Descriptions for the soul and Archstone refer to this boss as the “King’s Incarnation”, (王の化身) making it a kind of avatar he controls and acts through.
-Indeed, the true king is able to communicate with us from the Old One after slaying his demon in the High Tower, so there must be some magical link allowing him to see and speak through it, perhaps the “wings” of fog pointlessly extending from its back.
-Regardless, this is an excellent workaround for an imperfect demon, the fake possessing no less power than might have been expected from the original.
+Descriptions for the soul and Archstone refer to this boss as the “King’s Incarnation”, (王の化身) making it an avatar he controls and acts through.
+This is why the true king is able to communicate with us from the Old One after slaying his demon in the High Tower, some magical link — perhaps the demon’s “wings” of fog — allowing him to see and speak through it.
+This is an excellent workaround for an imperfect demon, the fake possessing no less power than might have been expected from the original.
 And with that, the crusade could begin.

 Keystone left by the demon “King’s Incarnation”.

 The Old King Allant who was in the King’s High Tower calmly overlooking it all and displaying tremendous power was instead no more than a demon in his guise.
 The King is at the root of the Old Beast.